 Mitutoyo does not sell parts directly to end users.
-It will be necessary to place your order through a dealer such as Long Island Indicator Service.
+It will be necessary to place your order through an authorized dealer such as Long Island Indicator Service.
 You can check the Mitutoyo web site or give them a call to find a dealer in your area.

 How to find the part numbers?
 Detailed parts breakdowns and parts lists are available for most models at the Mitutoyo web site.
 Check those parts lists carefully.
 Parts ordered in error can not be returned or exchanged.

 Be aware of model and code numbers!